Clinical Psychology

 Letters of Recommendation

-Three letters of recommendation can be sent through the evaluator portal on PSYCAS or directly to PCOM Admissions in PDF format to recommend@pcom.edu.
-At least one letter of recommendation should be from a doctoral-level psychologist.
+Three letters of recommendation can be sent through the evaluator portal on PsychologyCAS or directly to PCOM Admissions in PDF format to recommend@pcom.edu.
+At least one letter of recommendation must be from a doctoral-level psychologist.

 Additional PsyD program requirements